dasdebjeet/digit_recognizer/README.md

 <img src="./assets/app_logo.png" alt="demo" width="300">
 <br>

-Digit recognizer is an application for the recognization of handwritten digits using Deep Learning, check it out... 👇👇<br>
+Digit recognizer is an application for the recognization of handwritten digits using Deep Learning, check it out.. 👇👇<br>
 Made in python, HTML, CSS, jquery, and ajax.
 <br><br>